jpadilla/pyjwt/README.md

 **A Note on Dependencies**:

-RSA and ECDSA signatures depend on the recommended `cryptography` package.
+RSA and ECDSA signatures depend on the recommended `cryptography` package (0.8+).
 If you plan on using any of those algorithms, you'll need to install it as well.

 ```